viewi/viewi/README.md

 ![VScode](images/counter-dev.jpg)

 And now just run `php -S localhost:8000` and open your browser at `http://localhost:8000/`.
-If everythink is good you should be able to click on the "Increment" button and count should be updated accordingly.
+If everything is good you should be able to click on the "Increment" button and count should be updated accordingly.

 Features
 ----------------